software-students-fall2024/0-git-workflow-practice-FriedBananaBan/README.md

 ### Reply by Terry Cao

 I find this article interesting because as students we are not often taught how to manage code but only how to write code.
 In my past assignments from previous courses, I've always tried to incorporate most of the code in a single class thats filled with numerous functions and loops.
-In hindsight, it would've been so much better organzied and readable when debugging if I had broken it down into pieces and created libraries with functions.
+In hindsight, it would've been so much better organzied and readable when debugging if I had broken it down into pieces and created libraries with functions